 This time it’s Black Panther from 2018, and joining Tim to talk about T’Challa repeatedly being pushed over in some water is theatre critic Shanine Salmon.
-What will they find to say about Ryan Coogler’s secret James Bond showreel, whether you can make a film by putting a Tim From The Office in it but not having him be a Tim From The Office and whether Blue Afros are a signifier of technological prosperity, and what does any of this have to do with Haddaway?
+What will they find to say about Ryan Coogler’s secret James Bond showreel, whether you can make a film by putting a Tim From The Office in it but not having him be a Tim From The Office and whether Blue Afros are an internationally recognised signifier of technological prosperity, and what does any of this have to do with nineties chart sensation Haddaway?
 Get listening and find out!

 You can follow Shanine on Twitter at @braintree_.